The Pro-\'Etale Topos as a Category of Pyknotic Presheaves: The Proof of Theorem

 So $f$ is an effective epimorphism if and only if $f^\simeq$ is an effective epimorphism considered as a map in $\Pyk(\mathcal{S})$.
 Since the inclusion

-preserves sifted colimits, it follows that $f^\simeq$ is an effective epimorphism if and only if $f^\simeq(K)$ is an effective epimorphism for all $K$.
+preserves sifted colimits and finite limits, it follows that $f^\simeq$ is an effective epimorphism if and only if $f^\simeq(K)$ is an effective epimorphism for all $K$.
 But this happens if and only if $f(K)$ is essentially surjective for all $K$. \end{beweis}

 \begin{nix} For the sake of brevity, let us write $\mathcal{C} = \shape S {\mathcal{X}}.$ Now let $\mathcal{F} \rightarrow \mathcal{C}$ be an object in~$\Lfib \cts (\mathcal{C})$.
 As in \ref{twisted arrow comparison map}, we consider the commutative diagram